 In fact, Jesus declared that “… the Son can do nothing by himself; he can do only what he sees his Father doing, because whatever the Father does the Son also does.”
 (John 5:19).

-So What Work Did Jesus Do After His Birth?
+So What was the Work of Jesus After His Birth?

 Jesus was indeed the Messiah for whom God’s people had been waiting 60 generations, “the seed of Eve” that was going to crush the head of the serpent.